shorebirdtech/handbook/onboarding.md

 # Forms
 * There are a few tax forms required to fill out on your first day.
 In the US that's W-4 and W-9.
-Eric should have emailed them to you (or linked them here).
-Please fill them out and return them to Eric.
+Rippling will help you take care of this.
 * If you have an iPhone you can use the "Notes" app to scan the signed documents as pdfs.
 Android likely has something similar.